-- Make an emergency kit with at least 72 hour's worth of supplies: medications, IDs and essential items. - Tune in radio, television or local social media for weather warnings, advisories or information about evacuation plans. - When evacuation is necessary, be prepared to leave immediately. - officials.
+Make an emergency kit with at least 72 hour's worth of supplies: medications, IDs and essential items.

+Tune in - radio, television or local social media - for weather warnings, advisories or information about evacuation plans.

+When evacuation is necessary, be prepared to leave immediately.

+Follow the routes specified by officials.
 Don't take shortcuts.
 They could lead you to a blocked or dangerous area.